HermesPasser/Manga-Host-Downloader/README.md

 # Manga Host Downloader
 Download from mangahost.net site.

-It is necessary that ruby be installed.
+Uses ruby 2.4

 Type h: to help in command line

+NOTE: This program will not be updated anymore